samwarwick/nft-explorer/README.md

 1. `npm install --legacy-peer-deps`
 2. `npm start`
 3. http://localhost:3000
-4. Connect MetaMask to the Sepolia (Etherium) or Amoy (Polygon) testnet and view the sample contract.
+4. Connect MetaMask to the Sepolia testnet (Etherium) and view the sample contract.

 ## Notes